 A new client recently asked me a question about disability insurance.
-I referred her to a blog post that I had written a few years ago.
+I referred her to a that I had written a few years ago.
 But her question prompted me to revisit the inner workings of disability insurance, so I would like to share with you my latest thoughts and recommendations.

 1. Purchase a policy that is non-cancelable/ guaranteed renewable.
 This type of policy cannot be changed by the insurance company.
 Policies that are not guaranteed are typically group policies.